 (7) Any costs payable by the appellant under subsection (6) are recoverable by the Director in a court of competent jurisdiction as a debt due to the State.

-[Section 13N inserted by No. 5 of 2007 s.
+[Section 13N inserted: No. 5 of 2007 s.
 32.]

 14. Offences

 (1) Any person who contravenes or fails to comply with any provision of this Act or the regulations or of any notice, direction or other requirement made or given by or under this Act or the regulations commits an offence and is liable on conviction, except where a greater penalty is provided in this Act in respect of the offence, to a penalty, in the case of an individual, of $50 000 and, in the case of a body corporate, of $250 000.